Packaging a single crate

 You should get used to the single-packaging workflow a bit first, including doing a few test builds of your package.
 Otherwise the instructions below may seem a bit opaque.

-for all your relevant packages.- Do any manual updates.
+all your relevant packages.- Do any manual updates.

 for all your relevant packages, in dependency order.- Deal with any issues that come up.